dzurikmiroslav/esp32-evse-docs/docs/20-software/Board-config-schema.md

 This page documents the current schema, `board-config-schema-1.json` ([in the repo](https://github.com/dzurikmiroslav/esp32-evse/tree/master/board-config)).

-!!! note
-    The auto-generated reference that previously lived here described the older *flat* schema (top-level keys like `ledChargingGpio`, `buttonGpio`).
-The current schema is **nested** (`leds.charging.gpio`, `button.gpio`, …).
-The structure and field names below match the nested schema actually parsed by the firmware.

 ## Where the file lives

 `board.yaml` is stored on a dedicated **LittleFS** partition labelled `usr`